All You Need is RAW: Defending Against Adversarial Attacks with Camera Image Pipelines: Introduction

 All methods in this approach have in \emph{common that they rely on RGB image data as input and output}.
 That is, they aim to recover the distribution of natural RGB images and project the adversarial image input to the closest match in this distribution, using a direct image-to-image mapping network.
 As such, existing methods often ignore the fact that images in natural image datasets are the result of several processing steps applied to the raw captured images.
 In particular, training image datasets are produced by interpolating sub-sampled, color filtered (\eg, using Bayer filter) raw data, followed by a rich low-level processing pipeline, including readout and photon noise denoising.
 As a result, the raw per-pixel photon counts are heavily subsampled, degraded and processed in an RGB image.
 We rely on the \emph{RAW data distribution, before becoming RGB images, as a prior in the proposed adversarial defense method}, which is empirically described in large datasets of RAW camera captures.
 Specifically, instead of directly learning a mapping between adversarially perturbed inputs RGBs and ``clean'' output RGBs, we learn a mapping via the intermediate RAW color filter array domain.
-In this mapping, we rely on learned ISP pipelines as low-level camera image processing blocks to map from RGB to RAW.
-The resulting method is entirely model-agnostic, requires no adversarial examples to train, and acts as an off-the-shelf preprocessing module that can be transferred to any task on any domain. \\
+In this mapping, we rely on learned ISP pipelines as low-level camera image processing blocks to map from RAW to RGB.
+The resulting method is entirely model-agnostic, requires no adversarial examples to train, and acts as an off-the-shelf preprocessing module that can be transferred to any task on any domain.
+We validate our method on large-scale datasets (ImageNet, COCO) for different vision tasks (classification, semantic segmentation, object detection), and also perform extensive ablation studies to assess the robustness of the proposed method to various attack methods, model architecture choices, and hyper-parameters choices. \\